infrae/moai/README.txt

 http://localhost:8080/oai?verb=ListRecords&metadataPrefix=oai_dc

-This should return a nowRecordsMatch error.
+This should return a noRecordsMatch error.

 To add the content, run the update_content script, with the section name from the settings.ini as argument

-> ./bin/update_content moai_example
+> ./bin/update_moai moai_example

 This will produce the following output: